-MEMORANDUM OPINION
+MEMORANDUM OPINION1

 A complaint was filed in this cause on July 25, 2000.
-On September 8, 2000, a motion to dismiss was filed in behalf of Defendants, Corrections Corporation of America (CCA), Prison Management Services, Inc. (PMSI), Prison Realty Trust, Inc. (PRT) and Correctional Management Services Corporation (CMSC).
+On September 8, 2000, a motion to dismiss was filed in behalf of Defendants, Corrections Corporation of America (CCA), Prison Management Services, Inc. (PMSI), Prison Realty Trust, Inc. (PRT) and Correctional Management Services Corporation (CMSC).2 An amended complaint was filed January 25, 2001.

-&lt;sup>1Rule 10 (Court of Appeals).
-Memorandum Opinion. - (b) The Court, with concurrence of all judges participating in the case, may affirm, reverse or modify the actions of the trial court by memorandum opinion when a formal opinion would have no precedential value.
-When a case is decided by memorandum opinion it shall be designated "MEMORANDUM OPINION," shall not be published, and shall not be cited or relied on for any reason in a subsequent unrelated case.
+1RULE 10.
+MEMORANDUM OPINION.
+The Court, with the concurrence of all judges participating in the case, may affirm, reverse or modify the actions of the trial court by memorandum opinion when a formal opinion would have no precedential value.
+When a case is decided by memorandum opinion it shall be designated "MEMORANDUM OPINION", shall not be published, and shall not be cited or relied on for any reason in any unrelated case.

-&lt;sup>2No response is included in the record for any of the other Defendants and there is no indication that any of (continued...)
+2No response is included in the record for any of the other Defendants and there is no indication that any of (continued...)